1ightray/Group4/README.md

 ## Conclusion

-### Classification Models
+#### Classification Models <br />

 The Dogecoin News Sentiment and Price trend prediction had a higher accuracy score compared to Bitcoin.

-However with Accuracy scores in the range of 43-57%%, the classification approach did not yield much confidence so as to justify usage to correlate stock movement with News Sentiments.
+However with Accuracy scores in the range of 43-57%, the classification approach did not yield much confidence so as to justify usage to correlate stock movement with News Sentiments.

-### Regression Models
+#### Regression Models <br />

 Just by News Sentiment, we believe one feature is not sufficient to predict the closing price of Dogecoin or Bitcoin.
 As seen in the LSTM prediction both the Dogecoin and Bitcoin had a negative R-Squared.
 The negative R-squared value means that your prediction tends to be less accurate than the average value of the data set over time.